adityakumarakash/ICL/README.md

-# ICL
+# Learning invariant representations using Inverse Contrastive Loss

-## Learning invariant representations using Inverse Contrastive Loss
+## Abstract
 Learning invariant representations is a critical first step in a number of machine learning tasks.
 A common approach corresponds to the so-called information bottleneck principle in which an application dependent function of mutual information is carefully chosen and optimized.
 Unfortunately, in